Application of Stochastic Modeling to Analysis of Photometric Reverberation Mapping Data: Case Study II: Photometric Observations of NGC 5548

-As mentioned in the introduction, CZ13 proposed a modified CCF--based photometric RM method for simultaneously estimating the intra--band and line lags.
-The CZ13 method describes the $\lb$-band light curve as the sum of a two scaled and lagged versions of the $\cb$-band light curve with a non-negligible lag between the continua in the two optical bands and a delta function for the transfer function of the line.
-The instability of measuring short (few day) delays, or equivalently the lack of robustness in small delay uncertainties ($\sim$day), is a well-known problem in determining gravitational lens time delays~\citep[e.g., see][]{tewes2013} even for light curves far superior to those used here.
-CZ13 searched through the 3--parameter space~(intra--continuum band lag, line lag, and the line-to-continuum flux ratio) for the model which maximizes the correlation coefficient $R$ between the observed and predicted $\lb$-band light curves.
-Aside from assuming different models for the $\lb$-band light curve, the two key differences between the CZ13 method and $\javelin$ are: 1) In order to predict the $\cb$-band light curve values at unobserved epochs, CZ13 employs linear interpolation rather than interpolating in a manner consistent with the underlying process, and 2) to characterize the uncertainties in their parameter estimates, CZ13 generate a sample of mock light curves as the sum of the data light curves and Gaussian random deviates with the estimated uncertainties as the dispersions, and then infer the parameters for each mock data set to compute the error distributions. $\javelin$ employs a MCMC Bayesian approach that is self--consistent within the underlying statistical framework.
+As previously noted, CZ13 proposed a modified CCF-based photometric RM method for simultaneously estimating the intra-band and line lags.
+The CZ13 method describes the $\lb$-band light curve as the sum of two scaled and lagged versions of the $\cb$-band light curve with a non-negligible lag between the continua in the two optical bands and a delta function for the transfer function of the line.
+CZ13 searched through the 3-parameter space~(intra-continuum band lag, line lag, and the line-to-continuum flux ratio) for the model which maximizes the correlation coefficient $R$ between the observed and predicted $\lb$-band light curves.
+Aside from assuming different models for the $\lb$-band light curve, the two key differences between the CZ13 method and \javelin\ are: \begin{itemize} \item In order to predict the $\cb$-band light curve values at unobserved epochs, CZ13 employs linear interpolation rather than interpolating in a manner consistent with the underlying process. \item To characterize the uncertainties in their parameter estimates, CZ13 generate a sample of mock light curves as the sum of the data light curves and Gaussian random deviates with the estimated uncertainties as the dispersions, and then infer the parameters for each mock data set to compute the error distributions. \javelin\ employs a MCMC Bayesian approach that is self-consistent within the underlying statistical framework. \end{itemize}

+To compare the performance of the CZ13 method and \javelin\, we applied both methods to the two-band~($V$ and $R$) light curves of NGC~5548 from~\citet{sergeev2005} that CZ13 used as their principal example.
+While there is no \ha\ light curve for this period, NGC 5548 is sufficiently well-characterized that the \ha\ lag can be estimated from the AGN luminosity.
+NGC~5548 was at a near-historic low-luminosity state at the time of the \cite{sergeev2005} observations~(2001--2002; see Figure 1 in~\citet{peterson2013-1} for an NGC~5548 continuum light curve over the past two decades).
+The LAMP spectroscopic RM campaign in 2008, when the continuum was at a similarly low level, yielded lags for \hb\ and \ha\ of $4.25^{+0.88}_{-1.33}$ days and $11.02^{+1.27}_{-1.15}$ days, respectively~\citep{bentz2010}.
+Thus, we expect a similar \ha\ lag at the time of the \cite{sergeev2005} observations.